Table of contents

 Now, we all have been in this situation, haven’t we?
 Where we keep emailing companies, waiting forever for a response.

-It’s not that brands don't want to get back to you on time.
-They simply don't have the means to keep track of all these emails.
-And that's because most group inboxes look something like this:
+It’s not that brands don’t want to get back to you on time.
+They simply don’t have the means to keep track of all these emails.
+And that’s because there are quite a few pitfalls to using email collaboration for teams.

-If your teams use Gmail for work, there are a couple of ways to go about managing team emails.
+If your teams use Gmail for work, there are a couple of ways to go about managing team email collaboration.

 One common approach is to create one single Gmail account to process team emails in inboxes like info@ or support@.
 Then share the credentials with everyone in your team and have all of them log into the same Gmail account.